 Privacy Ratings

-Meets our minimum requirements for privacy and security practices;
+Meets our minimum requirements for privacy and security practices

-Does not have a privacy policy and should not be used.
+Does not have a privacy policy and should not be used

 Learn more about the rating questions used to determine a product's rating.

-Overall Scores
+Overall Score

 For example, here is a privacy rating with an overall score: